-- If you mirror only one axis, the machining direction is reversed (except in fixed cycles). - If you mirror two axes, the machining direction remains the same.
+- If you mirror only one axis, the machining direction of the tool is reversed (except in fixed cycles). - If you mirror two axes, the machining direction remains the same.

 The result of the mirror image depends on the location of the datum: